 -p Print out the document.
-By default it is the generated postscript file that is printed.
-But you can use the -print=... option to print the dvi or pdf files instead, and you can configure this in a start up file (by setting the \$print_type variable).
+By default the file to be printed is the first in the list postscript, pdf, dvi that is being made.
+But you can use the -print=... option to change the type of file to be printed, and you can configure this in a start up file (by setting the \$print_type variable).

-However, printing is enabled by default only under UNIX/LINUX systems, where the default is to use the lpr command.
+However, printing is enabled by default only under UNIX/LINUX systems, where the default is to use the lpr command and only on postscript files.
 In general, the correct behavior for printing very much depends on your system's software.
 In particular, under MS-Windows you must have suitable program(s) available, and you must have configured the print commands used by latexmk.
 This can be non-trivial.
-See the documentation on the \$lpr, \$lpr_dvi, and \$lpr_pdf\$ configuration variables to see how to set the commands for printing.
+See the documentation on the \$lpr, \$lpr_dvi, and \$lpr_pdf configuration variables to see how to set the commands for printing.